Stop the gun violence pandemic

-Break the Cycle: Addressing Today’s Gun Violence Tune in to Z 107.9 for our next conversation in this series on gun violence in communities of color and Cleveland, and the importance of community-based organizations doing work in these communities.
+Break the Cycle: Addressing Today’s Gun Violence Tune in Friday, February 12 on WKYS 93.9 at 6pm for our next conversation in this series on gun violence in communities of color in Washington, DC, and the importance of community-based organizations doing work in these communities.

 COVID-19 is exacerbating the homegrown public health crisis that is gun violence in the U.S. Communities that already feel the impact of gun violence the most are being affected disproportionately by the pandemic, and the organizations designed to stop gun violence before it happens are critically endangered at a time when they are needed most.

-Demand Senate Majority Leader McConnell, Speaker Pelosi and Congress commit at least $150 million annually for 10 years to community gun violence prevention programs and a national strategy to address the disproportionate impact on communities of color by passing the Break the Cycle Act and other appropriations, including stimulus bills.
+Demand Congress commit at least $150 million annually for 10 years to community gun violence prevention programs and a national strategy to address the disproportionate impact on communities of color by passing the Break the Cycle Act and other appropriations, including stimulus bills.

 CHANGE IS POSSIBLE

 There are two ways that the U.S. government could provide immediate and long-term relief for these critical organizations.

 Include funds for local prevention and intervention programs in the next rounds of emergency funding bills;